Bloating, Constipation or IBS in Menopause? Here’s What Your Gut Might Need

 If you’ve noticed your digestion has changed since hitting perimenopause or menopause, maybe more bloating, constipation or feeling “off” after foods you once tolerated, you’re not imagining it.

 Just like our hormones, our gut health shifts during this stage of life.
+See Menopause Weight Gain: Why your body is changing (and What Works).
 And because the gut is tied into everything from metabolism to mood, paying attention to it can be a real game-changer in how you feel day to day.

 The Gut–Hormone Connection